Hiking & Trekking Tours & Trips in UK and Great Britain

 My first group trip ever, but it was an amazing experience with a wonderful group and guide(s)!
 Beautiful hikes and views of the greenery, but challenging with the descents especially with the Ben Nevis climb.
 The tour was well organized, with a perfectly located guesthouse on a hill which gave a beautiful view at breakfast.
 And a good surprise was the drying room where you could put you wet clothes and shoes and the next day they were dry.
 A perfect first trip and i would definitely plan a tour with them again.

-Classic Walks of Scotland - A
+Classic Walks of Scotland - L

-Agaath • traveled in September
+Lawrence • traveled in July

 10 best Hiking & Trekking UK and Great Britain tour packages